HomeItinerariesToursBlogGuidesLocations

 ✔ Take photos with the deer and beautiful scenery

 Traveler’s Tip: The deer may bow their heads when asking for food!
-Be gentle and avoid teasing them.
+Be gentle and avoid teasing them they are still wild animals so approach with caution.

 Visit Todai-ji Temple